denzelmutogo-oss/sql_advanced_analytics_project/README.md

-# sql_advanced_analytics_project
+# Advanced SQL Analytics Project

 ---

 ## 📌 Project Overview

-This project is a **continuation of the SQL Exploratory Data Analysis (EDA)** work and moves deeper into **advanced analytical techniques used in real-world Business Intelligence environments**.

-While the exploratory phase focused on understanding data structure, coverage, and basic metrics, this project applies **advanced SQL analytics** to answer **how performance changes over time, how metrics accumulate, how different segments contribute to results, and where business performance is strong or weak**.
+This project focuses **specifically on advanced SQL analytics**, building on a separate EDA phase.
+The goal here is to answer **business questions around trends, performance, and contribution** using reporting-ready SQL, similar to how analytics is handled in real BI environments.

+The queries are designed to sit **behind Tableau and Power BI dashboards**, providing consistent metrics and reducing the need for complex calculations in the BI layer.

-The analysis is built on **Gold-layer dimensional tables**, ensuring that insights are consistent, trusted, and ready for executive reporting or BI dashboards.
+All analysis is performed on **Gold-layer dimensional tables**, ensuring results are trusted and reusable.

 ---

-## 🧠 Analytical Focus Areas

-This project covers advanced analytics patterns commonly required by business stakeholders:

-* **Change Over Time Analysis**
-  Track trends, growth, and declines across time periods to understand business momentum.

-* **Cumulative Analysis**
-  Calculate running totals and cumulative metrics to measure progress toward targets and long-term performance.

-* **Performance Analysis**
-  Evaluate customers, products, or other entities to identify top performers and underperformers.

-* **Part-to-Whole Analysis**
-  Understand contribution percentages to determine what drives overall results.

-* **Data Segmentation**
-  Group and compare data across meaningful business segments for deeper insight.

-* **Business Reporting Enablement**
-  Produce analytics-ready outputs designed for Tableau, Power BI, and executive dashboards.
+## 🎯 Business Questions Addressed

+This project helps answer questions such as:

+* How is performance changing over time?
+* What do cumulative results look like within a period?
+* Which customers or products are driving the majority of results?
+* How much does each segment contribute to the total?
+* How do different segments compare to each other?

+These are common questions from leadership and stakeholders once basic reporting is already in place.

 ---

+## 🛠️ Analytical Approach

+Instead of handling logic in dashboards or spreadsheets, this project uses **advanced SQL patterns** to:

+* Centralize KPI logic
+* Support trend, ranking, and cumulative analysis
+* Produce clean, aggregated outputs for BI tools

+This keeps dashboards simpler and ensures the same question always returns the same answer.

+---

 ## 🗄️ Data Model Used

-All analysis is performed on **analytics-ready Gold tables**:
+Analysis is built on analytics-ready dimensional tables:

-* **gold.dim_customers** – Customer attributes for segmentation and performance analysis
+* **gold.dim_customers** – segmentation and customer analysis
-* **gold.dim_products** – Product hierarchies used for contribution and ranking analysis
+* **gold.dim_products** – product hierarchy and contribution analysis
-* **gold.fact_sales** – Core transactional measures supporting time-based and cumulative metrics
+* **gold.fact_sales** – core measures for time-based and cumulative metrics

-Using dimensional models ensures metrics remain **consistent, explainable, and reusable** across reports.

 ---